What is Vfend?

 slow heart rate, weak pulse, fainting, slow breathing;

-kidney problems - little or no urinating; painful or difficult urination; swelling in your feet or ankles; feeling tired or short of breath;
+kidney problems - little or no urination, swelling in your feet or ankles;

 abnormal liver function tests.